nik879/parserslides/slides.md

  - Basic Understanding of Software Development
  - Interest in IT Operations
  - Enthusiasm for Collaborative Work
- - Familiarity with DevOps Principles
+ - Curiosity for Continuous Improvement
- - Interest in Continuous Improvement
+ - Willingness to Embrace Automation

 ::right::